winspool/yarpgen.sh/README.md

 ## More details

- * Testfiles are created in a subdirectory of XDG_RUNTIME_DIR </b>
+ * Testfiles are created in a subdirectory of $XDG_RUNTIME_DIR </br>
    (which is normally a RAM-disc, based on tmpfs). </br>
    This is much faster and avoids write pressure on a physical disc (probably a flash disc).

- * When building or running a test binary or comparing the result fails, </br>
+ * When building or running a test binary or comparing the result fails,</br>
-   additional shell scripts are created, which can be used to rebuild and run/diff the programs. <br>
+   additional shell scripts are created, which can be used to rebuild and run/diff the programs.</br>

- * To avoid to fill up the RAM-disc, all files for the current seed value are deleted, </br>
+ * To avoid to fill up the RAM-disc, all files for the current seed value are deleted,</br>
    when both compile variants work and running the created programs produced the same result.

  * The output of this script is compatible to [TAP: Test Anything Protocol](https://testanything.org)